saniyaw7/saniyaw7/README.md

 ---

 ## 🚀 Projects
+- **Virtual Personal Trainer**
+  *Full Stack Developer*
+  - A cross-platform fitness app built with React Native and Expo, delivering personalized workout plans without the need for expensive trainers.
+Designed for seamless performance on both Android and iOS devices.

 - **FurCare**
   *Frontend Developer*
   - Developed a Web app which is compatible for Mobile view too.
 This is a full-stack web application designed to streamline pet care services, connecting pet